Valdes-Tresanco-MS/gmx_MMPBSA/docs/input_file.md

 `mutant_only`  (Default = 0)
 :   Option to perform specified calculations only for the mutants.

-    * 0: Do mutant and original
+    * 0: Perform calcultion on mutant and original
-    * 1: Do mutant only
+    * 1: Perform calcultion on mutant only

     !!! note
         Note that all calculation details are controlled in the other namelists, though for alanine scanning to be performed, the namelist must be included (blank if desired)

 `mutant` (Default = "ALA")
-:   Defines the residue by which it is going to mutate.
-Allowed values are: `"ALA"` or `"A"` for Alanine scanning and
+:   Defines the residue that it is going to be mutated for.
+Allowed values are: `"ALA"` or `"A"` for Alanine scanning
-    `"GLY"` or `"G"` for Glycine scanning.
+    and `"GLY"` or `"G"` for Glycine scanning.

     _Changed in v1.3.0: Change mol (receptor or ligand) by mutant aminoacid (ALA or GLY)_

 `mutant_res` (Default = None.
 Most be defined)
 :   Define the specific residue that is going to be mutated.
-Use the following format CHAIN:RESNUM (eg: 'A:350') or CHAIN:RESNUM:INSERTION_CODE if applicable (eg: "A:27:B").
+Use the following format CHAIN:RESNUM (eg: 'A:350') or
+    CHAIN:RESNUM:INSERTION_CODE if applicable (eg: "A:27:B").

     !!! important
-        * Only one residue for mutation is supported!
+        * Only one residue can be mutated per calculation!
         * We recommend using the reference structure (-cr) to ensure the perfect match between the selected residue in the defined structure or topology
         * This option allow `gmx_MMPBSA` to do the mutation.
 This way the user does not have to provide the mutant